 The main procurement rules issued by the European Union are set out within the EC Directive 2004/18/EC.
-This Directive has been implemented into UK Legislation by the Public Contracts Regulations 2006.
+This Directive has been implemented into UK Legislation by the Public Contracts Regulations.

-Both the Directive and the Regulations require us to follow detailed procedures for all procurements above financial thresholds.
-The thresholds are reviewed every year.
-It is £164,176 for Supplies and Services, and £4,104,394 for Works.
-We must act in accordance with the principles of equal treatment, transparency and non-discrimination for all our procurement activity.
+Both the Directive and the Regulations require us to follow detailed procedures for all procurements above financial thresholds set out above.
+We must act in accordance with the principles of openness, fairness, and transparency in all our procurement activity.